thosgood/this-weeks-finds/markdown/101-151/week115.md

 These days I've been trying to learn more homotopy theory.
-James Dolan got me interested in it by explaining how it offers many important clues to n-category theory.
+James Dolan got me interested in it by explaining how it offers many important clues to $n$-category theory.
 Ever since, we've been trying to understand what the homotopy theorists have been up to for the last few decades.
 Since trying to explain something is often the best way to learn it, I'll talk about this stuff for several Weeks to come.